rsuite/rsuite/docs/pages/components/rate/en/character.md

 ### Characters

-You can use other icons, numbers, Chinese or other custom patterns
+You can use other icons, emoji, numbers, Chinese or other custom patterns

 <!--start-code-->